About Your Credit Score

 Before lenders make the decision to give you a loan, they want to know that you are willing and able to repay that mortgage.
 To understand whether you can repay, they look at your income and debt ratio.
 To assess your willingness to repay the loan, they consult your credit score.

 The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 The FICO score ranges from 350 (high risk) to 850 (low risk).
 For details on FICO, read more here.

 Your credit score is a direct result of your repayment history.
 They do not consider income, savings, amount of down payment, or personal factors like gender, race, nationality or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors.
 "Profiling" was as bad a word when these scores were invented as it is today.
-Credit scoring was developed to assess willingness to pay without considering any other demographic factors.
+Credit scoring was envisioned as a way to assess willingness to repay the loan without considering any other demographic factors.

 At C2 Financial Corporation, we answer questions about Credit reports every day.
 Call us at (727) 478-2797.

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.